-While the six lamp tail was never offered to the public directly, there is evidence that Chevrolet did occasionally build some custom C2 Corvettes with six tail lamps for internal consumption.
-The 1964 Corvette above was made custom made for Florence Knudson, wife of Chevrolet General Manager Semon “Bunkie” Knudsen.
+While the six-lamp tail was never offered to the public directly, there is evidence that Chevrolet did occasionally build some custom C2 Corvettes with six tail lamps for internal consumption.
+The 1964 Corvette pictured above was made custom-made for Florence Knudson, wife of Chevrolet General Manager Semon “Bunkie” Knudsen.
 Everything you see, including the six tail lights, 1965-style fender vents, and custom pink and cranberry interior is as produced at the factory in St. Louis.
 Such are the perks of being the wife of the General Manager.

 It also appears that Chevrolet occasionally produced six tail-lamp Corvettes for some top-level salespeople and dealerships.
 Like much of Corvette lore, a lot of these stories are anecdotal and hard to prove.
 However, 67fso.com contains the story of a factory custom 1967 Corvette produced for Bob Wingate, a salesperson who sold 160+ Corvettes in a single year, along with extensive documentation convincingly proving that this is a true factory custom.

-For some, even six tail lamps wasn’t enough.
-So for the man who has everything, may I present the eight tail light mod.
-The eight tail lamp mod is nowhere near as popular as its six lamp sibling, for obvious reasons.
+For some, even six tail lamps weren’t enough.
+So for the man who has everything, may I present the eight-tail light mod.
+The eight-tail lamp mod is nowhere near as popular as its six-lamp sibling, for obvious reasons.